Prototype-Guided Robust Learning against Backdoor Attacks: Prototype-Guided Robust Learning

-\myparagraph{Attacker's goal.} The attacker aims to inject a backdoor into a model, so that at the test time the backdoored model performs normally on the benign inputs (without the trigger), but misclassifies samples as $t$ once a trigger signal $\vct v$ is present in them.

-\myparagraph{Attacker's knowledge.} We assume the attacker has black-box access to the model and the training process.
-This means that the attacker has zero knowledge of the training information, e.g, model architectures, loss functions, and optimization algorithms.
-Moreover, the attacker cannot query the model during training time to improve attack efficiency.
-In Appendix \ref{ap:adaptive}, we also consider an adaptive attacker with full knowledge (white-box) of the target system and the proposed defense.

-\myparagraph{Attacker's capability.} In the robust learning (defenders as trainers\footnote{Therefore, the attacks (e.g.\cite{TanS20}) assuming the attacker as the trainer are out of scope.}), without controlling the training process, the attacker can randomly select a $\alpha$ percentage (poisoning ratio) of samples from $D_{tr}$, and poison them by adding the trigger $\vct v$ over them and modifying their labels to target class $t$, i.e., $(\vct{x}_i,y_i)\rightarrow (\vct{x}_i\oplus \vct{v}, t)$.
-We denote the poisoned dataset as $D_{tr}^{\alpha}$.
+We assume that the attacker aims to inject a backdoor into a model, so that at test time the backdoored model performs normally on benign inputs, but misclassifies samples as $t$ once a trigger signal $\vct v$ is present.
+We also assume the attacker has black-box access to the model and the training process, i.e., no knowledge of the model architecture, loss function, and optimization algorithm, and that the model cannot be queried during training to improve attack efficiency.
+Finally, the attacker can randomly select and poison a percentage $\alpha$ (poisoning ratio) of samples from $D_{tr}$, add the trigger $\vct v$, and eventually modify their labels to target class $t$.
+Later, this poisoned dataset is denoted as $D_{tr}^{\alpha}$.

+In contrast, the defender acts as the trainer and has full control over the training procedure.
+However, because the dataset may be scraped from the internet, it cannot guarantee that it is free of poisoned samples.
+Hence, its goal is to train a benign model despite the presence of potential poisoning in the training data.
+Following prior work \cite{yu2025backdoor}, we also assume that the defender has access to a small clean validation set (e.g., 10 benign samples per class).